 The Overseas Private Investment Corporation (OPIC) is a self-sustaining U.S. Government agency that promotes growth in developing countries and transition economies by encouraging U.S. private investment.
 OPIC's key programs are its loan guarantees, direct loans, and political risk insurance.
-OPIC's main involvement in Bulgaria is the Southeast Europe Equity Fund (SEEF), a $150 million equity fund established together with George Soros, for investment in the region.
+OPIC's main involvement in Bulgaria is with the Southeast Europe Equity Fund (SEEF), a USD 150 million equity fund established together with George Soros for investment in the region.

-The Small and Medium Enterprise Department will be responsible for OPIC’s Direct Loan program, which provides financing to U.S. businesses with annual revenues under $250 million.
-Other finance activities will be housed in a new Structured Finance Department, which will be responsible for the current Investment Guarantee program as well as special initiatives.
+The Small and Medium Enterprise Department will be responsible for OPIC’s Direct Loan program, which provides financing to U.S. businesses with annual revenues under USD 250 million.
+Other finance activities will be housed in a new Structured Finance Department, which will be responsible for the current Investment Guarantee program, as well as special initiatives.

 Building on OPIC’s outreach efforts to the small business community, the Small Business Center (SBC) offers qualified small businesses the opportunity to utilize OPIC’s resources with improved customer service, flexible coverage and easier access through a streamlined approval process.
 The SBC will help meet these needs by providing financing and political risk insurance to eligible small businesses.

-Any U.S. small business with annual revenues less than $35 million is eligible for SBC programs.
-For businesses with annual revenues over $35 million and under $250 million, OPIC’s regular small business programs are available.
+Any U.S. small business with annual revenues less than USD 35 million is eligible for SBC programs.
+For businesses with annual revenues over USD 35 million and under USD 250 million, OPIC’s regular small business programs are available.

 In an effort to better meet the growing needs of U.S. small business as they expand into overseas markets, OPIC will offer political risk insurance at a reduced rate as part of its small business loan program.
-OPIC will offer or ‘wrap’ insurance on equity investments to eligible U.S. equity sponsors or U.S. corporate borrowers receiving SBC loans of up to $10 million from OPIC.
-The SBC loan borrower may elect this insurance coverage for up to $6 million of their equity investments.
+OPIC will offer or ‘wrap’ insurance on equity investments to eligible U.S. equity sponsors or U.S. corporate borrowers receiving SBC loans of up to USD 10 million from OPIC.
+The SBC loan borrower may choose this insurance coverage for up to USD 6 million of their equity investments.
 Pricing will be based on a one-time fee for the life of the OPIC loan up to 15 years.